All Episodes

 I mean, is that in a ballpark?

-I think they're very good proposals there.
+I think there are very good proposals there.

-Some of them are new, some of them are obviously not.
+Some of them are obviously not.

-But I also want to emphasize there it doesn't always have to be run by the government.
+But I also want to emphasize there, it doesn't always have to be run by the government.

 That's why we also ought to understand that faith-based organizations, other volunteer organizations that are completely separate from the government, that have nothing to do with the government, are amongst the most successful.

-So let's not get entrapped by the idea that the government has to run these voluntary organizations and volunteer kinds of uh programs, because a lot of times the job can be done better with our encouragement.
+So let's not get entrapped by the idea that the government has to run these voluntary organizations and volunteer kinds of programs, because a lot of times the job can be done better with our encouragement.

-Yeah, without without not being there.
+Yeah, without it not being there.

 So it's a good answer.